ckrogerson/ckrogerson/README.md

 Hi everyone.
 I am a Chemical Engineering graduate looking to get back into the thick of coding oncemore.

-- Classically trained in Java and attempting to self-teach Python
+- Classically trained in Java and proficient in Python

 - Looking to the field of Data Science for interesting and inspiring ideas